Spoken Word: Poetry

 Moving ForWords Productions

 As a freshman at Princeton University, Jeanette was selected to participate in V-Day's 2006 activist workshop at Tulane University, which benefited the New Orleans Regional Alliance Against Abuse (NORAA).
-Jeanette organized and directed a production of Eve Ensler's The Vagina Monologues at Princeton University that raised $3000 for WomanSpace, a domestic abuse shelter in Trenton, New Jersey.
+Jeanette organized and directed a production of Eve Ensler's The Vagina Monologues at Princeton University that raised $3000 for WomanSpace (Trenton, NJ).

-Through Moving ForWords, Jeanette co-published, contributed to, and edited Princeton University's Prism Magazine, the Des Moines Poetry Slam's Circus Diem zine, and Ames Artspace's Second Run literary journal.
-Ames Artspace, a performance venue and studio, was founded by Professor Jim Coppoc at Iowa State University.
+Through Moving ForWords, Jeanette co-published, contributed to, and edited Princeton University's Prism Magazine, the Des Moines Poetry Slam's Circus Diem zine, and Second Run, a literary journal founded by Jim Coppoc (Iowa State University).

-At Moving ForWords, Jeanette worked with the Minnesota Spoken Word Association and the Juno Collective to form "Teens Rock the Mic", an outgrowth of the Youth Speaks network.
+Jeanette worked with the Minnesota Spoken Word Association and the Juno Collective to form "Teens Rock the Mic", an outgrowth of the Youth Speaks network.
 As a member of the inaugural Minneapolis team (out of 600 auditioning poets), she helped raise $8,000 to compete in the 2005 International Youth Poetry Slam Championships in San Francisco.
-"Teens Rock the Mic" raised $20,000 to launch and sustain "Quest for the Voice", a Minneapolis youth spoken word poetry circuit.
-"Quest for the Voice" (now "Be Heard MN") was designed to build on the "Teens Rock the Mic" tradition: that is, to select a 6-poet Twin Cities team to participate in the Youth Speaks Brave New Voices Festival, which attracts over 500 teen poets each year for a week of workshops, program development, and community building.
+"Teens Rock the Mic" raised $20,000 to launch and sustain "Quest for the Voice", a spoken word poetry circuit.
+"Quest for the Voice" (now "Be Heard MN") was designed to build on the "Teens Rock the Mic" tradition: to select a six-poet Twin Cities team to participate in the Youth Speaks Brave New Voices Festival, which attracts over 500 teen poets each year for a week of workshops and community building.

 "Bright, smooth, woah." — Marc 'So What' Smith, Founder of the Poetry Slam (Green Mill Bar, Chicago)